prurph/wdi_10_js_hw_frameworks_research/flight.md

     `//= require_directory ./components`

-As you can guess from the .coffee above--if you're using Flight in Rails you're free to write in CoffeeScript!
+As you can guess from the .coffee above--if you're using Flight in Rails it's easy to build your components in CoffeeScript!

 ### Famous(?)
 Flights
-The highest-profile example of Flight usage in the wild is [TweetDeck](https://about.twitter.com/products/tweetdeck).
+The highest-profile example of Flight usage in the wild is [TweetDeck] (https://about.twitter.com/products/tweetdeck).
 Although not built from the ground up with Flight, TweetDeck has since switched over to Flight.
 Time will tell if this relatively new framework--wait for it--takes flight!